pulumiverse/pulumi-esxi-native/sdk/python/README.md

 > **IMPORTANT:** The contribution details are stated [here](CONTRIBUTING.md)

 ## Requirements
+-   The VMware [ovftool](https://customerconnect.vmware.com/downloads/get-download?downloadGroup=OVFTOOL443) is required to be installed in the workstation where pulumi will be executed.
+    > **NOTE:** `ovftool` installer for windows doesn't put ovftool.exe in your path.
+      You will need to manually set your path.
 -   You MUST enable ssh access on your ESXi hypervisor.
-* Google 'How to enable ssh access on esxi'
+    > Google 'How to enable ssh access on esxi'
--   In general, you should know how to use terraform, esxi and some networking...
+      >- In general, you should know how to use terraform, esxi and some networking...
 * You will most likely need a DHCP server on your primary network if you are deploying VMs with public OVF/OVA/VMX images.
 (Sources that have unconfigured primary interfaces.)
 - The source OVF/OVA/VMX images must have open-vm-tools or vmware-tools installed to properly import an IPAddress.  (you need this to run provisioners)